ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 * The goal is to write code to find the feature selection or feature weighting, not to find it by manual inspection!
 Don't hard-code any values.
 * Although `X_trans` will include all rows of the data, you should not use the test data in the process of finding `feat_inc` or `feat_wt`!
 Feature selection and feature weighting are considered part of model fitting, and so only the training data may be used in this process.
-* For the "search" part of the optimization, you should not use any `sklearn` function or equivalent from another library - write pure Python+numpy code to implement the search yourself.
-For the "evaluate" part of the optimization, you are free to use an `sklearn` function, but make sure you understand what it does and are sure it is a good fit for the data and the model!
+* For the "evaluate" part of the optimization, you are free to use an `sklearn` function to compute feature scores, but make sure you understand what it does and are sure it is a good fit for the data and the model!

 :::

 ::: {.cell .code}